The Evolution in Coma Molecular Composition of Comet C/2017 K2 (PanSTARRS) Across the H$_2$O Sublimation Zone: ALMA Imaging of an H$_2$O-Dominated Coma: Modeling and Interpretation

 Finally, we worked to discern the modes of molecular production in K2.
 Coma volatiles were identified as ``parent'' or ``primary'' (produced via direct sublimation from the nucleus and thus directly indicative of its composition), as ``product'' or ``daughter'' (produced by photolysis of gas-phase species in the coma), or as an extended source \citep[these cannot be explained solely by gas-phase processes and are likely formed from photo and thermal degradation of dust;][]{Cottin2008}.
 By comparing our derived $\beta_p$ against those of molecules with compatible photolysis pathways (e.g., CS$_2$ to CS), we can quantitatively test the identity of progenitor materials in the coma.
 If no compatible gas-phase precursor is known, we assume the molecule was produced by the breakdown of an unknown refractory compound in the coma.

 The density of coma parent molecules peaks at the nucleus before falling off exponentially with increasing nucleocentric distance owing to adiabatic expansion and photolysis.
 To adequately sample the often asymmetric (and nonlinear) uncertainties on $L_p$ we followed the methods of \cite{Cordiner2023}, generating the $\chi^2$ surface for each species as a function of $L_p$.
 We iterated over a range of $L_p$ values, performing least squares fitting where the production rate and expansion speed were allowed to vary while holding all other parameters fixed.
 We recorded the $\chi^2$ statistic of the optimal SUBLIME model (calculated as the goodness of fit for the observed vs.\ model visibilities) found for each fixed $L_p$ value.
 We then examined the $\Delta\chi^2$ curve generated using cubic spline interpolation between each value of $L_p$, where $\Delta\chi^2(L_p) = \chi^2(L_p) - \chi^2_{min}$.
 We obtained the 1$\sigma$ and 2.6$\sigma$ uncertainties from the values for $\Delta\chi^2$ = 1 (68\% confidence) and 6.63 (99\% confidence) thresholds.
 Figures~\ref{fig:visCurves} shows our observed and best-fit model visibility curves.
+In general, the visibility amplitudes are indistinguishable from zero at baselines longer than 150 k$\lambda$.
+Although the CO visibilities appear to show a rise on the very longest baselines, the uncertainties are large and they are still consistent with zero at the $2\sigma-3\sigma$ level.
 Appendix~\ref{sec:spectra} includes a model-data comparison of our spectra as a function of baseline.